dfkaye/square-number-spiral/README.md

 circuit
 =======

-square-circuit.js contains an alternate algorithm to that used in square-spiral.
+circuit.js contains an alternate algorithm to that used in spiral.js.
-The metaphor is that each trip around the square is a circuit

-*Using square-circuit.js*, this:
+*Using circuit.js*, this:

     circuit(5);